ovh/docs/pages/web/hosting/cms_manual_installation_wordpress/guide.en-ca.md

 ## Useful information
-OVH support is not authorised to answer questions about WordPress configuration.
+OVHcloud support is not authorised to answer questions about WordPress configuration.
 However, there is a user guide available: []({legacy}2053).

 Please consult the forum dedicated to WordPress.